 Plants for chalky soil with white & blue flowers

-Plenty of plants, of a variety of shapes, sizes and colours, thrive in the higher pH of chalky soil, so it's possible to create a full and attractive border even in these sometimes challenging conditions
+Plenty of plants, of a variety of shapes, sizes and colours, thrive in the higher pH of chalky soil, so it’s perfectly possible to create a full and attractive border even in these sometimes challenging conditions

 Save to My scrapbook

-Many flowers thrive in a chalky soil
+Many plants thrive in a chalky soil

-Many flowers thrive in a chalky soil
+Many plants thrive in a chalky soil

 Quick facts